JoaoPedroPinheiro/java-low-memory-sort/README.md

    2. Write it to the output, and update that chunk by reading the next value.
    3. If the chunk has been completely consumed, remove it from memory, and delete the file.
    4. Repeat until all chunks have been consumed.
+3. There is a maximum chunk length, and a maximum number of chunks handled at once.
+If necessary, intermediate unifications steps are taken.
+This is done to avoid running out of memory with a file large enough to require more chunks than the number of ChunkEntry objects that fit into memory.

 ### ChunkEntry